n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

 A syllable in an Indic consists of a valid orthographic sequence that may be followed by a "tail" of modifier signs.

+The Nukta, Halant/Virama, and Anudatta marks can affect syllable identification.
+All other signs are regarded as syllable modifier signs, including those from the Vedic Extensions block.

 Generally speaking, each syllable contains exactly one vowel sound.
 Valid syllables may begin with either consonant or an independent vowel.